eclipsevortex/SubVortex/subvortex/validator/redis/README.md

 ## As process <a id="installation-as-process"></a>

-To setup the miner redis, you can run
+To setup the Validator Redis, you can run

 ```
-./miner/redis/deployment/process/redis_process_setup.sh
+./subvortex/validator/redis/deployment/process/redis_process_setup.sh
 ```

-To start the miner redis, you can run
+To start the Validator Redis, you can run

 ```
-./miner/redis/deployment/process/redis_process_start.sh
+./subvortex/validator/redis/deployment/process/redis_process_start.sh
 ```

-To check the miner redis is up and running, you can run
+To check the Validator Redis is up and running, you can run

 ```